FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 ] <initial-rw-vcluster>

 In @initial-rw-vcluster, we present the @tps values of the @rw tests, which were conducted inside a virtual Kubernetes cluster compared to the baseline.
+The left box plot titled "bare-metal" is the performance of PostgreSQL running on a conventional Kubernetes cluster, while the right side "vcluster" shows the performance of PostgreSQL running on the virtual Kubernetes cluster.
 The @tps values are around $10$-$15%$ lower than the baseline, which is a significant difference.
 However, the variability of the @tps values are increased.